-Smart Points of Interest (POIs) are places of interest for parking and gas stations.
+If equipped, smart Points of Interest (POIs) are places of interest for parking and gas stations.

-The traffic bar provides an overview of the route progress and any traffic and incidents along the way.
+The progress bar provides an overview of the route progress and may show traffic and incidents along the way.
 As the route proceeds, the vehicle icon moves up the bar.
 Touch the icon to zoom out on the map and view the entire route.
 Touch it again to return to the previous view.